srijakumar/DiveTracker/README.md

 This app allows a diver to track their dives with the details/conditions of their dive as well as marine lives observed!

 To access this app -
-clone this repo for the back end - https://github.com/srijakumar/DiveLog_backend run "rails server"
+1. Clone this repo for the back end - https://github.com/srijakumar/DiveLog_backend
+Run "rails server"

-clone this repo for the front end - https://github.com/srijakumar/DiveLog_frontend run "open index.html"
+2. Clone this repo for the front end - https://github.com/srijakumar/DiveLog_frontend
+Run "open index.html"